shpml/fundamentals/03_chapter/03_lesson.md

 ## Using IDs with JavaScript

 When writing JavaScript, IDs are valuable for helping you access and alter different elements on your page.
-This process is known as DOM Manipulation.
+This process is known as DOM manipulation.
 You'll learn more about manipulating the DOM once we dive deeper into JavaScript, but remember: When writing CSS, use classes to style and select!

 #### Checkpoint: